anmonteiro/chital/README.md

   }
   // do something with the items array.
   // every item in the array has the properties you
-  // passed in the articleSelector object previously });
+  // passed in the articleSelector object previously.
+  // In this case, this means you'll get an object with
+  // properties url, title and src.
+});

 ```